 Well, we want to share a little fact with you: “The maximum total cost of preventive dental care is around $600 per year!”
 This breaks down to a slim $1.60 a day!
 That is less than the total cost of a cup of coffee (well, the good sugary coffee, like the peppermint mocha latte that is my fav!) or a large soda at your local fast food restaurant.
 Plus, this estimated total is the cost without insurance!
 Crazy, right?

 Think of it this way, you will literally pay MORE per year to destroy your teeth than it would cost you to preserve them!

 Preventative care normally includes your basic teeth cleanings, fluoride treatments and sealants.
 It can also include getting small fillings to prevent larger cavities from forming and fixing a cracked crown or tooth before they turn into a larger problem that eventually will lead to a root canal.
 These treatments are fairly quick and painless.
 The typical cleaning lasts less than an hour!
 During one of your dental visits, you may also inquire about Dental invisalign and other treatments that can help improve your smile.

 We recommend that everyone get a professional cleaning every six months.
 During your cleanings, you can receive fluoride treatments, x-rays and sealants.
 Fluoride and sealants protect the strength of the enamel and x-rays give a glimpse of what is going on inside the mouth, including the roots.
-If the dentist sees any problems, they will let you know your options for further treatment.
+If your general dentistry specialist sees any problems, they will let you know your options for further treatment.
 It is very easy to see a small problem and think, “Oh, I need to use my money for something else, this can wait” or “This is not really hurting me right now, so I will wait until it causes me problems.”
 It may seem like the better option at the time, but in the long run, it will probably be the worst decision for you to make.